ranjittherapids/single-endpoint/README.md

 # single-endpoint

-### The 'single-endpoint' package helps you to call any API without creating multiple endpoints in your app for getData.
+### The 'single-endpoint' package helps you to call any GET API without creating multiple endpoints in your app for each API call.
+It provides a single endpoint for all GET API calls.
-### singleAPi for getAll api

 ## <span style="color:#4caf50">Installation

 <p> install npm package from the npmjs.com </p>
-<a href="https://www.npmjs.com/package/single_api">click here to download</a>
+<a href="https://www.npmjs.com/package/single-endpoint">click here to download</a>
 </span>

 ### <span style="color:#2196f3">how to use it</span>